khazaei/vision-hist/README.md

 # vision-hist

-A stroll down memory lane: When I first came across the transformer architecture I was amazed how such a concept came into existence.
-Then I was reminded such innovations are the result of progressive and iterative processes, built upon years of accumulated knowledge.
+A stroll down memory lane: When I first came across the transformer architecture I was impressed by the engineering involved, and asked myself how on earth did anyone come up with this?
+After digging in a bit, I realized this wasn't something that was discovered overnight.
+It was a result of progressive and iterative processes, built upon years of accumulated knowledge.
 To get a good understanding on the rationale behind specific engineering decisions its always good to look back in history.
 In this series, I will delve into the evolution of vision neural network architectures over time.
 I've selected a few architectures that were groundbreaking for their era, and I'll be